Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     ```

-- You can get the battery usage values for all the resources used by an application ID over a specific duration of time.
+- Get the battery usage information of an application ID for each resource over a specific duration of time.
-  To get resource ID, use the `battery_monitor_resource_id_e` enum, and to get duration type information, use the `battery_monitor_duration_type_e` enum:
+  To get resource ID use the `battery_monitor_resource_id_e` enum, and to get the time duration type information use the `battery_monitor_duration_type_e` enum:

     ```
     battery_monitor_h data_handle = NULL;